art-institute-of-chicago/browser-extension/README.md

 ![Art Institute of Chicago](https://raw.githubusercontent.com/Art-Institute-of-Chicago/template/master/aic-logo.gif)

-# aic-browser-extension (DRAFT)
+# Art Institute of Chicago Browser Extension (DRAFT)

-This Chrome Plug-in presents a work of art in the browser window every time a new tab is opened.
+This Chrome plug-in presents a work of art in the browser window every time a new tab is opened.
 It uses the Art Institute of Chicago's new data API to access images and other data for over 50,000 artworks.

-We've made this compiled extension available for public distribution [link].
-We're providing this repo to serve as simple example of using AIC's data API.
+For public use, we've made this extension available in the Chrome Web Store [link].
+We're providing this repo to serve as a simple example of using the Art Institute of Chicago's data API.

 ## Features

-* Presents artwork from AIC's collection in every new browser tab
+* Presents artwork from the Art Institute's collection in every new browser tab
-* Demonstrates use of AIC's data API
+* Demonstrates use of the Art Institute's data API

 ## Requirements